-Buckland Beacon is perhaps best known for the Ten Commandments Stones; two granite slabs below the summit featuring inscriptions.
+Buckland Beacon is perhaps best-known for the Ten Commandments Stone; two granite slabs below the summit featuring inscriptions.
 This was commissioned by the Lord of Buckland Manor in 1928 to celebrate Parliament rejecting the adoption of a new Book of Prayer.
-The sculptor was a W. A. Clement.
-Recently, the inscriptions have been restored so the visitor can read them clearly, but this act might be considered as desecration to the site by some as the inscriptions are as a consequence deeply incised and painted black.
+The sculptor was a W. A. Clement and recently, the inscriptions have been restored so that the visitor can read them clearly, but this act might be considered as desecration to the site by some as the inscriptions are as a consequence deeply incised and painted black.
 Aside from the damage, there is a lesser-known inscription that is found close to the very top of the outcrop that is called the Jubilee Stone.
 Hemery provides an interpretation in High Dartmoor:

 Buckland Beacon.
 A beacon fire one of a chain lit here by the Parishioners of